Technology Debt: The Hidden Cost of Old Systems

 Technology debt affects more than IT departments.
 It can increase downtime, reduce productivity, slow decision-making, complicate compliance efforts, and limit an organization's ability to adopt new technologies.

 Security concerns often grow alongside technology debt.
 Unsupported software, outdated operating systems, and inconsistent processes create vulnerabilities that are difficult to address through cybersecurity tools alone.
 For organizations operating in sectors such as healthcare, legal services, and financial services, these risks can also create significant compliance and risk management challenges.
+And when aging systems finally fail, the absence of a disaster recovery plan compounds the damage.

 What Organizations Should Watch For